Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 7/17/2021 (Day 77)

+- 👩‍💻 Worked on mini app to help me understand the useContext/useReducer combo.
+I think I understand it now; the only issue I ran into was that since all the pieces of state are connected, they're all re-rendering each time one part is updated.
+Not sure if I'm doing something wrong or that's just how it works - need to research!

 ## 7/16/2021 (Day 76)

 - 🧩 Completed daily 100Devs problem - good news, everyone: today's solution was much less of a hot mess than yesterday's! 😂